-A distinguished scholar and a former chairwoman of the U.S. International Trade Commission (ITC), Dr. Stern advises businesses on trade issues that affect their competitiveness in the international economy.
-She currently serves on the boards of directors of Avaya, Inc., Avon Products, Inc., and Hasbro, Inc. During her years at the ITC, as a commissioner from 1978-1987 and as chairwoman of the 500-person agency from 1984-1986, Dr. Stern analyzed and voted on over 1,000 trade cases involving a broad range of industries and issues.
-At the time, she was the second highest-ranking woman in the U.S. Government.
+As chairwoman of the ITC, from 1984-1986, and a commissioner for a nine-year term, Dr. Stern analyzed and voted on over 1,000 trade cases involving a broad range of industries and issues.
+At the time, she was the second highest-ranking woman in the executive branch of the U.S. Government.

 Dr. Stern a senior advisor to NCWIT is a lifetime member of the Atlantic Council, the Council on Foreign Relations, the Inter-American Dialogue, member of Board of Directors of the Washington Institute for Foreign Affairs , and a Legacy Trustee at the Committee for Economic Development (CED). and a member of the U.S. Department of Commerce’s Advisory Committee on Environmental Technology Trade Advisory Committee.

 Dr. Stern is a former Board member of CBS, Infinity, Duracell, Harcourt General, Hasbro, Scott Paper, Walmart, Westinghouse, Avaya, SSMC, Neiman Marcus, Diversified Search, Avon, and the International Advisory Board of LafargeHolcim.
 She is the Senior Advisor to the National Center for Women & Information Technology (NCWIT).